17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 Turkish weddings are big affairs, and in many cases, they go on for days.
 The day before the wedding itself, the kına gecesi (henna night) takes place.
 This is when the bride and groom, their families, and other guests all come together, and henna is applied to the bride’s hands.

-This is said to symbolise blood and it’s to celebrate the bride becoming a woman.
+This is said to symbolise blood and to celebrate the bride’s coming of age.

-During this evening, there is a lot of dancing, and then the following day, the actual wedding takes place.
+This evening features extensive dancing, and the following day, the actual wedding takes place.

-The ceremony itself is swift; there are no vows like in European weddings, and instead, the bride and groom both sit on white “thrones,” and when the officiator asks, they say “event,” which means ‘yes.’
+The ceremony itself is swift; there are no vows as in European weddings; instead, when the officiator asks, they respond “evet,” which means “yes.”
 In this case, they’re agreeing to marry one another.
-Then, they sign a book, along with their witnesses, and the real celebration takes place.
+Then they sign the book, along with their witnesses, and the formal celebration begins.

 Cue the dancing!